nikhitha5819/demo1/README.md

 # demo1
-this is amain branch copy
+this is a featureB branch copy
-this is a sample demo